wearefair/log-aggregator/README.md

 It also supports performing minimal transformation and annotation operations on each log entry.

-### Is this designed to be generally outside of Fair?
+### Is this designed to be generally usable outside of Fair?

 Not really, it's engineered to the specifics of our production environments.